symfony/symfony-docs/cookbook/configuration/pdo_session_storage.rst

 .. index::
    single: Session; Database Storage

-How to use PdoSessionStorage to store Sessions in the Database
+How to use PdoSessionHandler to store Sessions in the Database
 ==============================================================

 The default session storage of Symfony2 writes the session information to